alphagov/govuk-deploy-lag-badger/README.md

 # Deploy lag badger

-Posts a message to the GOV.UK #govuk-deploy Slack channel if there are applications with pull requests that have not been deployed after 2 weeks.
+Posts a message to the GOV.UK #govuk-deploy Slack channel if there are applications with pull requests that have not been deployed after a week.

 ## Deployment